smcalilly/notes-and-resources/django/back-to-basics.md

 2. configure a DjangoTemplates backend in your `TEMPLATES`
 3. might need to do something with the `MIDDLEWARE` setting
 4. [Hook the admin's URLs into your URLconf](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#hooking-adminsite-to-urlconf)

+### how does it know?
+when you put `django.contrib.admin` in your `INSTALLED_APPS` setting, **Django automatically looks for an admin module in each application and imports it.** [see this section](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#discovery-of-admin-files)

+in my own words: if i have an app called `/counties`, then i register the models in `/counties/admin.py`. those should be recognized in the project's admin interface. (doucble check that this is true)

 ## urls
 - how to list all the routes? is there a way to do `rake routes` in django? https://stackoverflow.com/questions/2092608/is-there-something-similar-to-rake-routes-in-django